 The second step I would strongly suggest is to book tickets and tours well in advance if you are visiting Florence during the busy summer period.
 It may cost extra but you will not regret walking past others who will be queuing for hours in the Italian heat.

-We visited Florence during an 18 day train trip through Italy from Rome to Milan (including stops in Florence, Venice and Verona).
-Our itinerary is coming soon!
+We visited Florence during an 18-day train trip through Italy after spending 3 days in Rome and before heading on to Venice, Verona and Milan.
+Our complete itinerary is coming soon!

 Il Duomo di Firenze is the main church of Florence and it pretty much dominates the city.